quattor/quattor.github.com/_aquilon/configuration.md

 This document explains the steps required to set up the clusters for the Daily Planet, Superman's employer.
-Feel free to replace the names used here by those relevant to your organization but be sure to remain consistant.
+Feel free to replace the names used here by those relevant to your organisation but be sure to remain consistent.

 *Note: this documentation assumes that you have an `aq` command available in your path.
 If this is not the case, define an `aq` alias to `/opt/aquilon/bin/aq.py`.*